insure logo

 Average cost of gap insurance

-What you pay for gap insurance will depend on your insurance carrier, the make and model of the car you insure, the amount of your loan or lease, and other factors – including the state in which you live.
+The cost of gap insurance varies based on factors such as your insurance provider, the make and model of your vehicle, the amount of your loan or lease, and even the state where you live.

-Below is a look at some policy rates across the country with gap coverage.
+Below is a look at rates across the country with gap coverage.

-State Average gap insurance add-on cost Average policy with gap insurance
+State Average gap insurance add-on cost Average policy cost with gap insurance

 Alabama$80$2,352